• About

 In September, the president sent another request to borrow $4 billion ($4,054,476,863) and €710 million loans from bilateral and multilateral organisations to fund the deficit in the 2021 budget.

-The president’s last request to the Senate listed 15 proposed pipeline projects, the objectives, the implementation period, benefiting states, as well as the implementing MDAs.
+The president’s last request to the Senate listed 15 proposed pipeline projects, the objectives, the implementation period, the benefiting states, and the implementing MDAs.

 Tags: BREAKING NEWSnational assemblyNigerian SenateSenate PresidentSenator Ahmad Lawan